SiddharthaAnand/datastructures/problem_solving/README.md

 A famous and old method of calculating primes until a given value n.
 It is a very simple method of finding primes.

+### Queue using Stack

+Implement queue data structure using Stack datastructure and methods only.

+### Snake and Ladder

+Calculate the minimum number of moves to reach 100 in a game of snake and ladders.

+### Profit Maximization

+Maximize your profit based on the condition that the following constraint holds: profit[j] % profit[i] == 0 AND j > i where i and j are indices and profit is the input array.